prankuragarwal/Factoid-based-Question-Answer-Chatbot/README.md

 ### Result of Passage Retrieval
 Accuracy of passage retrieval using TF-IDF was **69.69%** when tested over 422 articles of SQuAD dataset and approx 87599 questions cross domain.

-After removing stopwords and using Porter Stemmer, this accuracy parameter improved to **77.49%**.
+After removing the stop words and using Porter Stemmer, this accuracy parameter improved to **77.49%**.

 On Further analysis, **94.23%** of passage retrieval contains the equivalant  paragraph in top 3 returned paragraph.